santileira/github-cli/README.md

 In watch mode:
 - The status refreshes every minute
 - You'll get a notification when the PR is ready to merge
+- Type `ready` and press Enter to mark a draft PR as ready for review
 - Type `merge` and press Enter to merge the PR
 - The tool will verify readiness and perform a squash merge with auto-confirm